UK - Washington DC

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled Virgin Atlantic flight to Washington DC.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Washington DC.
 On arrival our coach will transfer you to the Washington Marriott Georgetown (3T+).

 This morning our included city tour introduces us to the famous monuments of the US capital, most of them situated within and around the grand setting of the National Mall, from the United States Capitol to the Lincoln Memorial and including the buildings of the Smithsonian Institute, a complex of marvellous museums offering free admission.
 The White House will also be on the itinerary.
 The rest of the day is free, with an optional ‘Washington by Night’ tour this evening.